jsdir/datastored/docs/models.md

 Instance methods can be called on model instances.

-### Mutation requests
+### Access requests

 Some of these methods have a `req` parameter.
-This is an optional mutation request, an `object` that can be used to implement ACLs and authorization subsystems with mixins.
+This is an optional access request, an `object` that can be used to implement ACLs and authorization subsystems with mixins.

 #### .set(`attributes`[, `raw`])